 Over the past few years, I’ve been on a mission to come up with unique, holiday, cranberry recipes.

 - pops with flavor and texture

-- combines raw cranberries with pomegranates
+- uses raw cranberries and pomegranates together

 - makes me obsess about it when I’m not eating it

-- Folded in whole pomegranate seeds
+- Fold in whole pomegranate seeds.

 You can set-it-and-forget-it in the fridge…unless you’re me, and you taste it every other hour for a few days because you’re a cranberry-obsessed weirdo who eats it straight outta the bowl.

-Well, I tested this recipe with:
+Well, I tested this particular recipe (and other cranberry sauces) with:

 - Honey (overpowered it with honey flavor)

 - Turbinado sugar (a close second to white sugar)